-With the continuing digital evolution, retail is rapidly transforming with the influx of disruptive circumstances and technologies.
+With the advent of omnichannel retailing and the continuing digital evolution, retail is rapidly transforming with the influx of disruptive circumstances and technologies.
 Now, companies must apply online tools, social media, and digital relationships to drive sales across multiple channels.
 As digital communication continues to drive positive customer interactions, the in-store experience will need to be heightened and aligned to match.